imfug/delivery-schema/documentation/specification.md

 ##### Quantization

 The Quantization element defines the signal quantization system used to encode the normalized signal values into code values.
-The allowed values depend on the Application being targetted.
-The syntax of the
+The allowed values depend on the Application being targetted and they are listed in the table below:

-values shall use the following pattern:

-##### QE.x

-where x is an alpha-numercial value defined in the Application specification documents.

 |Value|Definition|
 |-----|-------|